 “We are very pleased with the increased retention and graduation rates for our students,” said Eisler, who noted that the improvement since 2002 is even more dramatic.
 “They reflect the commitment of our people to student success and the hard work of our students in completing their degrees.”

 The U.S. Department of Education noted that Ferris has a 35-percent transfer-out rate, which has an impact on graduation rate, for students who move on to other institutions, but continue their education.

 Fritz Erickson, provost and vice president for Academic Affairs at Ferris, cited a university-wide collaborative effort to improve graduation rates for students who receive a hands-on educational experience highlighted by the university’s theory-meets-practice approach to education.

 “Raising graduation rates from 34 percent to 43 percent in six years does not happen by accident,” he said.
 “It takes a dedicated faculty and staff committed to academic excellence and student success to make that happen”

-The Chronicle study focused only on schools classified as research, Master’s or baccalaureate colleges (arts and sciences) by the Carnegie Foundation for Advancement of Teaching in 2005.
+The Chronicle study focused only on schools classified as research, Master’s or baccalaureate colleges (Arts, Sciences and Education) by the Carnegie Foundation for Advancement of Teaching in 2005.
 These graduation rates were calculated as “the percentage of all first-time, full-time students entering in the fall seeking bachelor’s degrees who completed bachelor's degrees within six years.”

 “While we continue our efforts to keep increasing our graduation rates, it is nice